Neermeen/Docker-Part1/Exercise - 1.15/README.md

 # Prerequisites

-In order to run in your system you need to install docker.
+INstall docker on your system

 ## Pull image: